 Can I afford it?

-The Amerase™ program makes paying for treatments very simple with plans starting at just $22.50 a week for year's worth of treatment.
+The Amerase™ program makes paying for treatments very simple with payment plan options.

 Your required annual Botox® dosage is calculated and split into easy weekly, fortnightly or monthly amounts so you can manage your payments easily.